Health Sciences

 Come explore the world of laboratory medicine with phlebotomists, laboratory assistants, medical technicians, and pathologists!
 The laboratory team will share testimonials on how they got into the field.
 You will also learn about the education requirements and advancement opportunities within laboratory medicine.
 You will receive a brief tour of the laboratory and then you will be paired up one-on-one with a laboratory team member.
 During the job shadow, you will have an opportunity to observe laboratory professionals in Specimen Collection and Processing, Transfusion Medicine, Chemistry, Hematology, and Microbiology.
 If you are interested in the medical field but you aren’t sure you want to work in direct patient care, then this event may be for you!

-Explore the world of mental health care.
-Curious about careers that support mental wellness?
-Get a closer look at what psychologists, psychiatrists, and therapists really do and how their roles differ.
-Through interactive sessions and hand-on activities, you'll also step into the world of mental health research and discover how science shapes care.
+Explore careers that support mental wellness with University of Iowa Health Care!
+Get a closer look at what psychologists, psychiatrists, and therapists really do—and how their roles differ.
+Take a step into the world of mental health research and discover how science shapes patient care.

 Interested in helping people live better lives?
 Through small group, round table discussions you will have the opportunity to hear and ask questions from individuals in a variety of career disciplines, including social work, counseling, psychology, and social services.